unleashed/aws-lc-rs/README.md

 You can check other `just` targets via `just --list`.

-## Depending on this create for your app
+## Depending on this crate for your app

 Ensuring that your application building with cargo picks up the relevant FIPS-140-3 cryptography code (statically) means that you'll need to point cargo to this crate.
 Using the patching feature of cargo you can make sure that no other versions are pulled in.